 High Blood Pressure Statistics and Facts

-First of all, learning about high blood pressure in the basic form of statistics is one way to assess how it may affect you.
+First of all, learning about hypertension in the basic form of statistics is one way to assess how it may affect you.

 Here are a few key statistics and facts: